okeshawarz/prospectus/draft5.md

 following @dube2010.
 This essay is intended to causally identify the impacts of rent control on the housing supply, rental supply, and neighborhood stability.

+Taken together, these three essays represent a contribution to the understanding the function of landownership and land rents in influencing the distribution of incomes in advanced economies generally, with implications for the study of income and wealth inequality, spatial patterns of growth and decline, and housing and urban policy.

 # What do Landlords Do?
 The Political Economy of Urban Growth and Distribution

 ## Abstract